-The old fashioned refrigerator cookie recipes below will help you to bake your cookies faster and easier.
-Pre-made dough recipes evolved from the old fashioned icebox cookies and became hugely popular in the 1950s, once refrigerators became commonplace in North American kitchens following World War II.
+The old fashioned refrigerator cookie recipes below will help you to bake your homemade cookies faster and easier.
+Pre-made dough recipes evolved from the old fashioned icebox cookies and became hugely popular in the 1950s, once refrigerators became commonplace in North American kitchens.

 Mom's Recipe Scrapbooks (c.
 1920s)